Ilya-ekb/Calculator/README.md

 ## Description

-This project is a simple calculator implemented using the MVC (Model-View-Presenter) design pattern.
+This project is a simple calculator implemented using the MVP (Model-View-Presenter) design pattern.
 The application supports various models, storages, and views, allowing for easy extension and modification of its functionality.

 ### Features
 - Simple addition model